kilobit/stored-firestore/README.md

 Features
 --------

-- Store data in the GCP cloud.
+- Store data in the GCP cloud using Firestore.
 - Decoupled domain and storage logic.

+Upcoming:
+- Transactions.
+- Triggers.
+- Limit operations by Criterria.

 Installation
 ------------